Less than two and a half hours from the UK, Croatia is one of Europe’s top ‘must-visit’ destinations.

-Just under two and a half hours from the UK, Croatia is deservedly one of Europe’s top ‘must-visit’ destinations.
-Here travellers delight in the magnificent azure coastline strewn with over a thousand tiny islands, and discover immaculately preserved Venetian-era settlements illuminated around picturesque harbours – some even recognisable from the award-winning TV series, Game of Thrones – all illuminated by the coveted sunshine of the Mediterranean.
+Travellers looking to explore the Balkans will discover a magnificent azure coastline strewn with over a thousand tiny islands (some of which you may never have even heard of) and discover immaculately preserved Venetian-era settlements illuminated around picturesque harbours – some recognisable from the award-winning TV series, Game of Thrones – all illuminated by the coveted sunshine of the Mediterranean.

-In July and August, Dubrovnik’s streets come alive with the six-week Summer Festival, where open-air performances enjoy a stunning backdrop of the historic old town, whilst in February, travellers can avoid the summer crowds and watch with front-row seats as locals in traditional dress celebrate St Blaise Day with parades and folk dances.
+In July and August, Dubrovnik’s streets come alive with the six-week Summer Festival, where open-air performances enjoy a stunning backdrop of the historic old town.
+Whilst in February, travellers can avoid the summer crowds and watch with front-row seats as locals in traditional dress celebrate St Blaise Day with parades and folk dances.